Painting in gloss(ary)

 PIN

 Personal Identification Number: A random collection of digits that enable you to interact with something masquerading as a secure system.
-As much use at fraud prevention as Charlotte Church is at keeping her legs shut.
+As much use at fraud prevention as Cheryl Cole is at being sincere.
 Shopkeepers don't have to be vigilant any more because they can be safe in the knowledge that if the PIN checks out, you must be the owner of the card.
 Also has the benefit that you'll either a) forget your number a week after you change it, or b) you'll change all your cards to the same number, thus making it easier for anyone to pretend to be you.
 IMPORTANT: It's a "PIN" and not a "PIN number"; a Personal Identification Number Number sounds rubbish doesn't it.

 RSVP